Family & Friends

 Check in regularly

-Ask her how things are going.
-She may look okay on the outside but she can still feel the need to talk.
+Ask how things are going.
+She may look okay on the outside, but she can still feel the need to talk.

 Encouragement

-Encourage her to look at this website and talk to us if she hasn’t already reached out.
+Encourage her to check this website and to talk to us if she hasn’t already reached out.

 Practical Physical Help

-A change in physical capacity can impact day to day life and there may be some things that she may not be able to do.
+A change in physical capacity can affect day-to-day life, and there may be things she cannot do.
 It can be beneficial for women to avoid any activities that create downward pressure on the pelvic floor.
-Strenuous activities such as lifting heavy objects, including lifting a baby or child, is a perfect example.
+Strenuous activities such as lifting heavy objects, including lifting a baby or child, are a perfect example.

 Be more involved